paulofaria/swiftpm-packages-statistics/README.md

 ## Most popular direct dependencies
-**Question**: "Which packages are the most popular direct dependencies?"
-**Answer**: "Web server frameworks from qutheory, IBM and Open Swift."
-**Comments**: *Many of these are depended on by packages from the same owner, so these results might not exactly reflect the number of unique developers who choose to import these libraries.*

 | Rank | # Dependees | Name |
 | --- | --- | --- |